ZK Dispute Game Mechanics

 bondDistributionMode == UNDECIDED) before the call. - Triggers

-closeGame()if not yet closed.closeGame()handles bond unlocks inDelayedWETH. - Phase 1 — unlock: If
+closeGame()if not yet closed. - Phase 1 — unlock: If

-recipientstill has credit allocated by this game, zeroes it out and callsDelayedWETH.unlock(recipient, amount), then returns.
+recipientstill has credit allocated by this game (checked against the active mode's credit mapping), zeroes out bothnormalModeCredit[recipient]andrefundModeCredit[recipient], then callsDelayedWETH.unlock(recipient, amount)and returns.
 A second call is required to complete the withdrawal once theDelayedWETHdelay has elapsed. - Phase 2 — withdraw: If credit has already been zeroed (phase 1 completed), checks

 DelayedWETHfor a pending withdrawal amount.
 If the amount is zero and the game was open before this call, returns without reverting (socloseGame()state changes persist).
 If the amount is zero and the game was already closed, reverts withNoCreditToClaim.
 Otherwise, callsDelayedWETH.withdraw(recipient)and transfers ETH to the recipient, reverting on transfer failure.